 Schoolcraft College provides students a variety of choices for learning.
-Students can register for Traditional Credit Courses where they can attend classes on campus and take advantage of the flexibility of the various online or hybrid learning options that lead to a college credential.
+Students can register for Credit Courses where they can attend traditional classes on campus or take advantage of the flexibility of the various online, remote or hybrid learning options that lead to a college credential.

 Schoolcraft is also home to the region’s most comprehensive Personal & Professional Learning departments, which offers hundreds of non-credit courses each semester for students of all ages.

 Traditional 100% on-campus credit courses meet face-to-face in the classroom or lab setting for each meeting period.

 Students selecting to attend classes fully on-campus, will be registering for classes that will be held in one or more campus locations.
 Students are required to attend courses at the times identified.

 A hybrid credit course combines traditional classroom time with scheduled online class sessions.
 It is part “traditional” and part “remote.”

 Most of the class meets remotely during scheduled time via live web conferencing.
 The class meets on campus to conduct hands-on work in the labs or studio or may meet off-site for work-related learning.

 How this is managed may depend on the course and the instructor.
 For example, if you register for a Computer Networking Technology course such as CNT 210, you would plan to meet during the class meeting times either physically in the classroom on campus or “in class” online depending on the schedule that is established in your syllabus.